sujansince2003/sujansince2003/README_Profile.md

 - 👋 Hi, I’m @Sujan Khatri
-- 🏠 I am from Nawalparasi,Nepal🇳🇵 Currently living in Butwal,Nepal
+- 🏠 I am from Nawalparasi,Nepal Currently living in Butwal,Nepal🇳🇵
-- ☺ I’m interested in Computer and Technology
+- ☺ I’m interested in Computer💻 and Technology
-- ⚡ I’m currently learning programming in C along with DSA
+- ⚡ I’m currently learning programming in C along with DSA🔥
 - 📖 I’m currently studying Bsc.CSIT at Butwal Multile Campus
 -  How to reach me ... sujansince2059@gmail.com
 -